-High-Leverage Practices in Special Education: A Professional Development Guide for School Leaders (CEC)
+High-Leverage Practices (HLPs) in Special Education: A Professional Development Guide for School Leaders (CEC) (Social/Emotional/Behavior is one of the four areas of practice.)

 High-Leverage Practices in Special Education: A Professional Development Guide for School Leaders was developed to assist school leaders in planning and implementing professional development about high-leverage practices to K–12 educators.
 High-leverage practices are frequently occurring, essential educational practices that all K–12 special educators should know how to do.
 These practices are evidence based, meaning that they reflect effective methods that when successfully implemented can improve results for struggling learners.
 They also are broadly applicable across content areas.